SCHOOL HOLIDAY IDEAS (72 HOUR ITINERARY)

 Looking for something a little more low key yet super tasty?
 Beaches Pizza Bar boasts the best pizza in Manly with a large range of pizzas on their Beaches pizza menu or you can give you can satisfy those taste buds with some delicious Manly Mexican fare at Mex & Co Manly.

 After a big day of sailing spending a few hours relaxing on Manly Beach with the family is a great way to wind down the day.
 Go for a stroll along the beach, take a dip in the ocean or if the kids have energy to spare (and let’s face it, they usually do!) why not enroll them in a Manly learn to surf program.
 Manly is renown for its surf culture so it’s the perfect spot to give surfing a go for the first time or refine those surfing skills.
 Manly Surf School has experienced instructors who will make this a fun and safe learn to surf experience – and one that the big (adult) kids will enjoy too!

 6:00pm: Dinner at the Engine Room Bar

-After a jam packed 3 days we think you can be certain of a relaxed and quiet dinner with the kids at the Engine Room Bar followed by an early bedtime where the groans of ‘I’m bored’ will be replaced by ‘I’m tired’ and the good news is you won’t have to hear it for long before they crash out leaving mum and dad time to enjoy what’s left of the last night and think about the incredible time away you have all had.
+After a jam packed 3 days we think you can be certain of a relaxed and quiet dinner with the kids at the Engine Room Bar followed by an early bedtime where the groans of ‘I’m bored’ will be replaced by ‘I’m tired’ and the good news is you won’t have to hear it for long before they crash out leaving mum and dad time to enjoy what’s left of the last night and think about the incredible time away you’ve spent together.

-If you’ve got more time there is still so much more to experience without needing to roam too far from the hotel and this brochure gives you even more insight on the tracks and tours.
-They are even more things to see and experience around Manly and the heart of Sydney too so if you don’t have time this trip we are fairly certain you will be back to explore and stay with us again at the Q Station.
+There’s still so much more to experience without needing to roam too far from the hotel and this brochure gives you even more insight on the tracks and tours.
+They are even more things to see and experience around Manly and the heart of Sydney too so if you don’t have time this trip we are fairly certain you will be back to explore and stay with us again at Q Station.